Dashboard Guide

 Link to section: Where can I see my scan history?Where can I see my scan history?

-Go to Activity Logs to view all your scans, including direct API scans and proxy requests.
-Logs include scan results, timestamps, providers, and models used.
+Go to Analytics > Logs to view all your scans, including direct API scans, proxy requests, webhook deliveries, scan results, policy violations, routing decisions, and credits used.

 Link to section: How long are logs retained?How long are logs retained?